 Here’s what connects to the CPAP machine and what it looks like:

 - Motor: This is what sits on your bedside table.
 It’s a small, quiet compressor that takes in room temperature air and pressurizes it.
 The machine delivers the pressurized and filtered air to your airway via a hose and mask.
-Some people opt to use the humidifier if it comes with the machine or purchase one to keep their nose, mouth, and throat from getting dry.
+Some people opt to use the humidifier if it comes with the machine, or purchase one to keep their nose, mouth, and throat from getting dry.

 - Hose: The CPAP hose connects the machine to the mask.
 Hoses are specially created to maximize airflow.
 They are typically six feet long and designed to successfully deliver your therapy.
+Hoses can also be heated to improve comfort and compliance.

 - Tubing Elbow: The elbow adapter connects to the air outlet of the device and angles the direction of the hose and machine to prevent hose kinks from cutting off your airflow while sleeping.